thehappycheese/neo4j-date-min-max-udf/README.md

 Date Min / Max user defined functions for `neo4j` because I was frustrated with the built in solutions.

+Also, in future, I can add other functions like a date interval overlap test.

 Sadly I am still unhappy with this solution because generics didn't work (see explanation further below).
 Perhaps it can be improved?